Advancing Resources for Children (ARCh) Project: Connecting NC’s Systems to Strengthen Infant and Early Childhood Mental Health Outcomes

 - support the development of a statewide childcare consultation model,

-- increase equitable access to IECMH endorsement,
+- increase access to IECMH endorsement,

 What’s in a name?